Current Environment: Production

 The Division of Epilepsy and Clinical Neurophysiology of the Department of Neurology at Boston Children’s Hospital offers an ACGME-accredited fellowship program in clinical neurophysiology or epilepsy with an optional second year for research or other subspecialty training, depending on funding availability.

-Boston Children's is offering four positions within the following tracks via The NRMP® (National Resident Matching Program®), also known as The Match® for July 2025-June 2026:
+Boston Children's is offering three positions within the following tracks via The NRMP® (National Resident Matching Program®), also known as The Match® for July 2026 to June 2027:

 • One-year pediatric epilepsy (ACGME ID: 1842418118)